-The RAF Leuchars Airshow combines a day-long flying programme with a varied and extensive park of static aircraft and supporting displays in some of the hangars.
+The RAF Leuchars Airshow combined a day-long flying programme with a varied and extensive park of static aircraft and supporting displays in some of the hangars.
 Plus aircraft arrivals and flying display practice on the preceding Friday for aviation enthusiasts.
-For those who want more from a day out than just aeroplanes, the airshow also offers an interactive area, fun fair, simulators, vintage military displays, and a wide range of traders with a distinctly aviation theme.
+For those who wanted more from a day out than just aeroplanes, the airshow also offered an interactive area, fun fair, simulators, vintage military displays, and a wide range of traders with a distinctly aviation theme.

-Which all means that as well as admiring the aeroplanes you can test your luck or skill, and risk spending the rest of the day wondering what to do with the four foot tall fluffy tiger or bear you've won.
+Which meant that as well as admiring the aeroplanes in the air and on the ground, you could test your luck or skill, and risk spending the rest of the day wondering what to do with the four foot tall fluffy tiger or bear you'd won.

-Another "must see", or perhaps that should be "must hear", is the sound of the Merlin engine, whether singly in Spitfires and Hurricanes, or as the four that power the Lancaster of the Battle of Britain Memorial Flight (BBMF).
+Another "must see", or perhaps that should be "must hear", was the sound of the Merlin engine, whether singly in Spitfires and Hurricanes, or as the four that power the Lancaster of the Battle of Britain Memorial Flight (BBMF).
 There is something about these classic and evocative aircraft that reaches across the generations since they were themselves in the RAF's front line.
-The 2010 Leuchars Airshow marked the 70th anniversary of the Battle of Britain, but the BBMF can be counted on putting in a memorable performance whenever the weather permits (rain and priceless and irreplacable aircraft tend to be a poor mix).
+The 2010 Leuchars Airshow marked the 70th anniversary of the Battle of Britain, but the BBMF could be counted on putting in a memorable performance at Leuchars whenever the weather permitted (rain and priceless, irreplacable aircraft tend to be a poor mix).

-The last five Leuchars Airshows have introduced a brand new, yet also very old, addition to the list of show-stopping moments in the form of Vulcan XH558.
-Poor weather prevented a flying display in 2008, but 2009's perfect conditions allowed this venerable old lady to show how incredibly sprightly she still is, taking off straight into a very steep climb, which topped off with a roll.
+Five of the last six Leuchars Airshows introduced a new, yet also very old, addition to the list of show-stopping moments in the form of Vulcan XH558.
+Poor weather prevented a flying display in 2008, but 2009's perfect conditions allowed this venerable old lady to show how incredibly sprightly she still was, taking off straight into a very steep climb, which topped off with a roll.
 XH558 is now something of a legend, having returned to the sky in October 2007 after more than a decade's restoration by the Vulcan to the Sky Trust.
 2010 saw her named "The Spirit of Great Britain" in honour of her 50th birthday and she carried her name proudly on her nose during her visit to Leuchars.
-She again performed beautifully in 2012, not long before it was announced that 2013 would sadly be her last flying season before her permanent grounding.
+She again performed beautifully in 2012, but a technical problem unfortunately prevented her planned attendance at the 2013 airshow.

 The 2011 airshow celebrated 100 years of military aviation in North East Fife.
-It was perhaps ironic that this milestone should have arrived soon after it had been announced that the RAF would be leaving Leuchars after 2013 and that it would thereafter become an army base.
+It was perhaps ironic that this milestone should have arrived soon after it had been announced that the RAF would be leaving Leuchars in April 2015 and that it would thereafter become an Army base.
 The 2010 airshow included a parade of the 6 Squadron standard before the Duke of Kent in the morning, accompanied by a unique flypast of Spitfire, Tornado and Typhoon.
-6 Squadron had reformed at Leuchars a few days before the 2010 airshow and is the first of three Typhoon squadrons expected to form in Scotland.
-It has now been joined by 1 Squadron.
+6 Squadron had reformed at Leuchars a few days before the 2010 airshow as the first of the three Typhoon squadrons expected to form in Scotland.

 The 2004 airshow looked to the future, with four Eurofighter Typhoons providing a focus for a programme that included displays by most of the RAF's current aircraft plus contributions from the Royal Navy, the German and Belgian Air Forces.
-In 2005 the focus was on what is now the RAF's last "Battle of Britain" airshow, and a rare Spitfire MkXVIII was joined by a Mustang P-51 and Invader A-26 from Scandinavia.
+In 2005 the focus was on what was by this time the RAF's last "Battle of Britain" airshow, and a rare Spitfire MkXVIII was joined by a Mustang P-51 and an Invader A-26 from Scandinavia.

 The 2006 airshow marked the 90th anniversaries of two of the three fighter squadrons then based at RAF Leuchars: 43 Squadron and 56 Squadron.
 A highlight of the show was the very rare sight of a diamond nine formation of Tornado F3s flown by aircrew from those two squadrons.

-Add to the usual suspects a cast list that includes a lot of noise and afterburner from a range of spectacular modern fighters, the more sedate passes of the larger military aircraft and the exploits of individual vintage or aerobatic aircraft; and Leuchars can usually be guaranteed to serve up one of the most varied and entertaining flying displays you'll see anywhere.
-Let's just hope we have the chance to see it for one final time in 2013: if not, then at least we can be slightly consoled by the thought that the 2012 airshow was such a tremendous success.
+Add to the usual suspects a cast list that includes a lot of noise and afterburner from a range of spectacular modern fighters, the more sedate passes of the larger military aircraft and the exploits of individual vintage or aerobatic aircraft; and Leuchars could usually be guaranteed to serve up one of the most varied and entertaining flying displays it was possible to see anywhere.
+It is a shame that all we have left of it are memories and photographs.